5 Strategies Every Woman Should Use to Say Goodbye to Stress and Anxiety

 3. Spending time with your girlfriends, a great way to fight stress and anxiety

-Friendship between women isn’t just part of our socialization.
+A friendship between women isn’t just part of socialization.
 It is therapeutic, healthy, and very good for your emotional health.

 Being with your friends on a regular basis is a wonderful way to handle stress, put your problems into perspective, turn off your fears and anxieties, and put a stop to your obsessive or circular thoughts.

-Don’t hesitate to say “yes” to that night out, “yes” to a nice cup of coffee with old friends.
+Don’t hesitate to say yes to that night out or to a nice cup of coffee with old friends.

 4. Saying “I can’t anymore” is not equal to weakness